 Elk Hair, X caddis, Butch Caddis; Coffin Flies & Adult Green Drakes; Tilt wing PMD, Improved Sparkle Dun & Extended Body PMD; Parachute Blue Winged Olive & RS-2

-Gear for Fly Fishing in Black Canyon & on the Gunnison River
+Gear for Gunnison Fly Fishing & Black Canyon Fishing

 The best gear for fly fishing on Gunnison River also depends on what you want to catch and your skill level.
 It’s also important to think about the type of flies you are throwing.
 While your fishing license and waders will be mandatory, some other gear that can help you enjoy a fun, successful fly fishing trip in Black Canyon include:

-Gunnison River & Black Canyon Fly Fishing Regulations
+Gunnison Fly Fishing & Black Canyon Fly Fishing Regulations

-No matter when you want to fly fish in Black Canyon or along the Gunnison River, it’s key to know and abide by all regulations.
+No matter when you want to do Black Canyon fishing on or around the Gunnison River, it’s key to know and abide by all regulations.
 Please be aware that different areas of the Gunny can have different regulations during different seasons of the year; so, it’s always good to check before you go if you’re at all uncertain.

 Below are the regulations for fly fishing the Gunnison River in Black Canyon (as well as between the Crystal Dam closure and Black Canyon’s boundary):

-To view the regulations for any specific area of Black Canyon or the Gunny, check out the CPW fishing regulation guides here.
+To view the regulations for Black Canyon fishing or fishing the Gunny, check out the CPW fishing regulation guides here.

 Plan a Gunnison River Fly Fishing Trip